phillipeaton/JETPAC_VIC-20_disassembly/README.md

 A reverse-engineering to 6502 assembly source code of the classic VIC-20 game, JETPAC, by ULTIMATE PLAY THE GAME.

+## Status

+I'm right at the start, just putting the tools together and getting to a point where the binary can be disassembled by dasmfw and reassembled by as65 to an identical binary.

+Next steps are to configure VICE or MAME for interactive debugging.

 ## Why bother?

 JETPAC was one of my favourite games on the VIC-20 in the early '80s, the smooth movement of the sprites and execellent gameplay mechanics made it a standout title.